This blog represents the most up-to-date information about the B.1.1.7 SARS-CoV-2 variant as of February 1, 2021.

-Of the 17 mutations in this variant, 8 occur in the S gene that encodes for the spike (S) protein, while the others occur in other regions of the genome, such as in the orf1-ab, orf8, and nucleocapsid (N) genes.
-Only 1 mutation out of all 17 is important to be aware of in relation to the Applied Biosystems™ TaqPath™ COVID-19 assay—the 69-70del of the S gene.
+Of the multiple mutations in this variant, 8 occur in the S gene that encodes for the spike (S) protein, while the others occur in other regions of the genome, such as in the orf1-ab, orf8, and nucleocapsid (N) genes.
+Only 1 mutation is important to be aware of in relation to the Applied Biosystems™ TaqPath™ COVID-19 assay—the 69-70del of the S gene.

-Due to Thermo Fisher’s forward thinking 3-gene target assay design and the way that our software interprets results, if a patient infected with a variant that has the 69-70del mutation is tested using our TaqPath COVID-19 assay, it will result in an S gene “drop out.”
+Due to Thermo Fisher’s forward thinking 3-gene target assay design and the way that our software interprets results, if a sample infected with a variant that has the 69-70del mutation is tested using our TaqPath COVID-19 assay, it will result in an S gene “drop out.”
 This drop out does not mean a result is negative, only that the S gene could not be detected.
-Because of the multi-target design of our assays, the 69-70del mutation has not been found to impact test results obtained using our products, and the probability of a mutation in the S gene impacting the accuracy of our test results is low.
+Because of the multi-target design of our assays, to date, the 69-70del S gene mutation has not been found to impact test results obtained using the TaqPath COVID-19 tests, and the probability of a mutation in the S gene impacting the accuracy of our test results is low.
 Thermo Fisher’s team of scientists have been monitoring the variant situation closely to ensure that our assay continues to provide reliable results.

 What is the value of using multi-target, real-time PCR diagnostics for COVID-19 testing?